XyaraM/Eden-Savefile-Backup-Manager/README.md

-# My personal savefile manager for the Eden emulator
+# My personal savefile backup manager for the Eden emulator

 Why?.
 Because i made a little whoops and erased some my savefiles on accident and instead of triggering and getting mad, i decided to make a python script for backing up the savefiles.